 What Counts as Unjustifiable Conduct

-This statute addresses a serious problem: forum shopping by someone who moves or manipulates the respondent's location to gain a jurisdictional advantage.
-When the court finds that its jurisdiction was acquired through unjustifiable conduct, it has several options.
+This statute addresses a serious problem.
+Someone may move or manipulate the respondent's location to gain a court advantage.
+When the court finds jurisdiction came from unjustifiable conduct, it has several options.

 If at any time a court of this state determines that it acquired jurisdiction to appoint a guardian or issue a protective order because of unjustifiable conduct, the court may: 1.
 Decline to exercise jurisdiction.
 2. Exercise jurisdiction for the limited purpose of fashioning an appropriate remedy to ensure the health, safety and welfare of the respondent or the protection of the respondent's property.

-A.R.S. § 14-12207(A)(1)-(2)The court can step back entirely, or it can stay involved just long enough to make sure the respondent is safe.
-That might mean issuing temporary protections while a petition is filed in a more appropriate state.
+A.R.S. § 14-12207(A)(1)-(2)The court can step back entirely.
+It can also stay involved just long enough to keep the respondent safe.
+For example, it might issue temporary protections while a petition is filed in a better state.

 Continuing Despite Misconduct

-In some cases, the court may decide to keep the case even though jurisdiction was improperly obtained.
-Before doing so, it must consider whether the respondent and all notified parties have accepted the court's authority, whether Arizona is still the most appropriate forum under the factors in section 14-12206, and whether any other state would have jurisdiction under the standard rules.
+In some cases, the court may decide to keep the case.
+Before doing so, it must weigh several factors.
+These include whether the respondent accepted the court's authority and whether this state is still the best forum.

 If a court of this state determines that it acquired jurisdiction to appoint a guardian or issue a protective order because a party seeking to invoke its jurisdiction engaged in unjustifiable conduct, it may assess against that party necessary and reasonable expenses, including attorney fees, investigative fees, court costs, communication expenses, witness fees and expenses, and travel expenses.